Founder of the order

-Sv.
-Ignatius of Loyola, Basque (Spain), was born in 1491.
+Saint Ignatius of Loyola, was born in Basque (Spain), in 1491.
 He was the thirteenth child in the family.
-He spent a good part of his youth in the aristocratic and royal courts.
-An unexpected turn in his life occurred on 21 May 1521.
-Ignatius was organizing the defense of Pamplona from the attack of the French.
+He spent most of his youth in the aristocratic and royal courts.
+An unexpected turn occurred in his life on 21 May 1521.
+Ignatius organized the defense of Pamplona from the attack of the French.
 A cannonball shattered his knee.
-He becomes bedbound.
-And there starts the turning point in his life.
+He became bedbound.
+And the turning point in his life starts right there.

-As a pilgrim he stayed in the Holy Land.
+He dwelled in the Holy Land as a pilgrim.
 He recognized the need for additional education.
 He finishes his studies in Paris.
-Through spiritual exercises he gained and educated his first followers.
-In 1537 he was ordained priest in Venice.
-Coming Rome, he began a comprehensive apostolic action.
-Pope Paul III approved the Society of Jesus in 1540, this new monastic community.
-Its members have a special vow of obedience to the pope to mark them the area of apostolic work and to send them where it is most needed.
+He gained and educated his first followers there through spiritual exercises.
+He was ordained priest in Venice in 1537.
+Upon his arrival in Rome, he began a comprehensive apostolic action.
+Pope Paul III approved the Society of Jesus, this new monastic community, in 1540.
+Its members put themselves at Pope’s disposal by a special vow of obedience, so that he may mark the area of apostolic work for them and to send them where it is most needed.
 They were led everywhere by the thought of St. Ignatius: “All for the greater glory of God.”

-Ignatius now devoted all of himself to the Society of Jesus, working on the Constitutions of the Order, which he wrote with a lot of inspiration and vision, not only of Jesus, but also of the Blessed Virgin Mary.
+Ignatius devoted all himself to the Society of Jesus by working on the Constitutions of the Order, which he wrote with a lot of inspiration and visions, not only of Jesus, but also of the Blessed Virgin Mary.
 He died in Rome in 1556, at the age of 65.
 He was canonized in 1622.
-His body rests in the church Il Gesu.
-Pilgrims still love to visit Camerette next to the church of St. Ignatius, that is, the room where the saint lived, worked and prayed.
+His body rests in the church of the Gesu.
+Pilgrims still love to visit Camerette of St. Ignatius next to the church, that is, the room where the saint lived, worked and prayed.

-Ignatius has left behind many long lasting works, of which the Society of Jesus is surely the most important, which today has over 20,000 members.
-He is still present in the Church for his spiritual exercises, which are permanent inspiration and a unique way for those who are seeking God, looking for the real meaning of life and selfless want to put themselves at the service of God’s kingdom.
+Ignatius has left a lot of long-lasting works behind, of which the Society of Jesus is surely the most important one and it has over 20,000 members today.
+He is still present in the Church through his spiritual exercises, which are permanent inspiration and a unique way for those who are seeking God, looking for the real meaning of life and selflessly want to put themselves at the service of God’s kingdom.

 Jesuits in Belgrade

-Sv.
-Ignatius had certainly heard of Belgrade, because his nephew was killed defending the town.
-Father Bartol Sfondrati from Dubrovnik, who entered the Society of Jesus while St. Ignatius was still alive, came in the eighties of the 16th century to the territory of Serbia.
+Saint Ignatius must have heard of Belgrade, as his nephew was killed defending the city.
+Father Bartol Sfondrati from Dubrovnik, who entered the Society of Jesus while St. Ignatius was still alive, came to Serbia in the eighties of the 16th century.
 In the early 17th century, the famous father Bartol Kašić found himself in Belgrade.
-In 1613 a group of Jesuits founded the first grammar school in Belgrade.
-The superiorof the Community gets the painting of Mary Help of Passau in Bavaria in 1718, which was later named the Virgin of Belgrade.
-It is still very respectable, especially on every 19th of the month, and 19 of October which is her day.
+A group of Jesuits founded the first grammar school in Belgrade, 1613.
+The superior of the community gets the painting of Mary Help of Passau in Bavaria in 1718, which was later named the Virgin of Belgrade.
+She is still highly respected, especially on every 19th of the month as well as on 19 October, which is her day.